Skip to content

 Built for pastors who think privately.

-Join the closed TestFlight.
-We’re onboarding 100 pastors before the public launch — your archive, your sermons, your week of ministry, all on your iPhone, iPad, and Mac.
+Download PewPad from the App Store — your archive, your sermons, your week of ministry, all on your iPhone, iPad, and Mac.

 We never share your emailCancel anytimeiOS 26 · iPadOS 26 · macOS 26